 Myth 5: Content search is time-consuming

 Since many products have different packaging variations each day, the entire process can get complex.
-With so many updated versions, it becomes hard to find the final updated one.
+In addition, with so many updated versions, it becomes hard to find the final updated one.
 All of this piles up together and makes the management process even harder.

 To prevent such complexities, you can have all the files and packaging-related information in a centralized library that the vendor can access.
 So once the vendor has finished with the packaging, the designs can be loaded into the same system’s digital library.
 Such an approach will make it easy to access all the files from old to new versions in a single place.

-Having the right artwork management system can ease the entire process and provide better efficiency, leading to profits.
+Having the right artwork management system can ease the entire process and improve efficiency, leading to profits.
 This lowers the overall costs and reduces errors.
 It is, therefore, evident that an automated artwork management system in the future!\